Frontiers to the learning of nonparametric hidden Markov models: Upper bounds

 \end{theorem} The proof of Theorem \ref{thm:1} is in Section \ref{sec:proof-thm:1}.
 Of particular interest is the boundary regime, where $\sg$, $R$, $L$, $\check{T}$ and $\tau$ are of constant order while $\delta$, $\gamma$ and $\zeta$ are small.
-The following corollary is intended to illustrate how the bound simplifies in such setting.
+The following corollary is intended to illustrate how the bound simplifies in such settings, provided $\delta$, $\gamma$ and $\zeta$ are not too small.
 The proof of Corollary~\ref{cor:smooth-ub} is given in Section~\ref{sec:proof-cor:smooth-ub}.